It’s none of your business – Jun Po.

 What is the solution?

 What they confide in us within that space is none of our business.
 We should not carry their problems with us.
-It is not our fault or problem if our friends and loved ones are not ready yet to take control of their lives.
+Please don’t assume that it is our fault or problem if our friends and loved ones are not ready yet to take control of their lives.

 They will get it when they get it and not a moment before.